ajelenak/ndl/docs/_docs/syntax.md

     value: [power on, power off, error]
 ```

 The above example includes five attributes named `a`, `b`, `same_as_a`, `same_as_b`, and `state`.
 The `a` and `b` attributes depict the complete syntax.
 Typically several attributes are assigned to the same file object so there's also a simpler syntax, as shown by the `same_as_a` and `same_as_b` attributes.
 Avoiding the `shape` and `type` keys keeps attribute description succinct.
-In such cases the attribute's value will be treated as a scalar, with the datatype that is the best match.
+In such cases attribute's value will be treated as a scalar of the datatype that is the best match.
+The `state` attribute is an example when the short form cannot apply because it is not scalar-valued.

 ## DimCoord

-The DimCoord entity describes _dimension coordinates_, one-dimensional ndarrays whose elements map to the indices of another ndarray's dimension.
-A dimension coordinate is defined by: a name (Unicode string), a size (a positive integer or `null`), a datatype, and, optionally, its values.
+The DimCoord entity describes _dimension coordinates_, one-dimensional ndarrays whose elements are mapped to the indices of another ndarray's dimension.
+A dimension coordinate is defined by: name (Unicode string), size (a positive integer or `null`), datatype, and, optionally, its values (optional).

 ```yaml
 dimcoords: